 Certainly, using simple, everyday language will make sure you reach the right candidates with your job advert.
+Likewise, advertising accurate salary details will ensure the applicants you attract are pitching at the right level.

 If your business is in a position to, it is worth reviewing your benefits package.
 In the current job market, competition is fierce.
 A good salary alone is not enough to attract top talent.

-4 – Telephone Screen candidates
+6 – Telephone Screen Candidates

 Pre-screening candidates by phone is a valuable way to save time in wasted interviews.
 Once you have a candidate shortlist, conduct a pre-screening stage by telephone.